debiantippse/debiantippse/README.md

       - Computer, BGP, Networking, VM Software(Proxmox), IPv6 (There is no excuse for not using it!)

-- 🌱 I’m currently learning:
+- 🌱 I’m currently working as:

-       - FISI in second year with DB Systel GmbH
+       - Train Driver

 - 💞️ I’m looking to collaborate on: